samjulien/blog/_posts/2018-07-02-breaking-down-master-data-management.markdown

 ## Master Data Management and Complying with GDPR

-Master data management is even more important as the May 25, 2018 deadline for Europe's strict [GDPR policies](https://auth0.com/blog/gdpr-effect/) draws closer.
-These new rules will apply to all those in the EU who control data and/or undertake data processing.
+Master data management is even more important now that [GDPR finally entered into force](https://auth0.com/blog/data-privacy-doesnt-stop-at-the-eu-border/).
+These new rules apply to all those in the EU who control data and/or undertake data processing.
 Consumers have greater rights under GDPR including:

 * A new Right To Data Portability (i.e., the ability to copy and transfer personal data easily from one IT environment to another)
 * An expanded Right To Be Forgotten (also called the Right to Erasure)